 August 6-March 31 for spiny lobster.
 Trap may be placed in the water five days prior to season.
 Traps must be removed from the water by April 5.
-There is a special two-day non-trap recreational spiny lobster season the last Wednesday and successive Thursday prior to August 1.
+There is a special two-day non-trap recreational spiny lobster season the last Wednesday and successive Thursday in July.